t1nkerduck/wp_t/wp_t/readme.txt

-= Bhakail =
+= Slimmy =
-* by Lady Marta De Lyon
+* by Vetraz

-== About Bhakail Theme ==
+== About Slimmy Theme ==
-The Bhakail Theme found its inception and foundation based upon the excellent Slimmy theme.
-More details about the Slimmy theme can be found here: https://wordpress.org/themes/slimmy/
+As the name suggests, Slimmy features narrow, slim and clean layout that is perfect for blogs or just about anything else.
+Built with Kube CSS Framework, Slimmy easily adjusts to screen sizes of various devices.
+It has several customizable features, such as custom background, custom site logo, custom header, footer widgets and custom navigation with submenu support.
+Category description is enabled for better SEO.
+Translation ready.
+If you need support with this theme, please go to http://wordpress.org/support/theme/slimmy

+== Navigation ==
+- Top custom navigation with submenu support is available for the header area

+== Translation ==
+Slimmy theme is translation ready.

 == License ==
 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License Version 3, see file license.txt